backbone-paginator/backbone.paginator/CONTRIBUTING.md

 ### Note:

-Don't forget to keep your tree in sync with upstream before you submit a pull request.
+Don't forget to keep your tree in sync with upstream and resolve any conflicts before you submit a pull request.
 Usage of git-rebase is optional but encouraged.